 Long-Term Care Activities

-Here are some long-term care activities that residents enjoyed at one of our communities last month:
+Here are some long-term care activities that residents at MacIntosh Company senior living communities enjoyed recently:

 - Monthly birthday party